anderkve/FYS3150/book/projects/project2.md

 **First hint:** Think about the result you got in problem a).
 Why is it that the algorithm is so slow, even when starting with a matrix with so many zero elements?

 **Second hint:** While you're not required to do so, there's of course nothing stopping you from just testing the case in b) with your Jacobi code!
-Here's a quick way to generate a N*N dense and symmetric matrix with random entries in Armadillo:
+Here's a quick way to generate a N*N dense and symmetric matrix with random entries in Armadillo/Eigen:

 ::::{tab-set}
 :sync-group: linalg